fakerybakery/MuASR-3B/README.md

 **Note: this is an early preview of the model, the full version of the model is still training.**

 MuASR is an audio-language model based on Voxtral 3B for music lyrics transcription and captioning.
-It is inteded for dataset processing for music generation, as well as general-purpose music transcription tasks.
+It is intended for dataset processing for music generation, as well as general-purpose music transcription and captioning tasks.

 ## Models